towkir/product-feedback-app/README.md

 #### Project Setup Instructions

-If you've cloned the repository, install the dependencies with
+If you've cloned the repository, install the dependencies with:
 ```
 npm install
 ```